 can instead be composed of nothing other than low-security, nearly overlooked enforcement measures—just a delicate time-worn

 swathe or two of reflective road paint, with at best perhaps a sentinel flagpole and its reliable swaying flag-marker.
-At the most
+And at the most

 informal crossings (usually limited to remote jungle locations and desert outposts) people may even retain memories on the verge

-of the phenomenal and seemingly implausible—The passing glimpse of a laminated poster or a delicate time-worn tin-sheet cutout.
+of the phenomenal and seemingly implausible—The passing glimpse of a laminated poster or tin-sheet cutout,

-Hand-painted reminder signs or collage compositions that resemble more an artistic drawing or spiritual signpost than an official
+hand-painted reminder signs or collage compositions resembling more an artistic drawing or spiritual signpost than an official

 through New Madha Township, past the steep winding entranceway and Hollywood-inspired signage for the panoramic Hill Top